Raubkatz/BugFixCommitLabelling/README.md

 # Bug-Fixing Commit Labelling Dataset

-This repository accompanies the paper **"Labelling Bug-Fixing Commits with Open-Weight Language Models: A Reproducible Alternative to Keyword and Issue-Tracker Heuristics."** It provides the datasets, scripts, prompts, and statistical analyses required to reproduce the experiments and to build new bug-fixing commit datasets using open-weight language models.
+This repository accompanies the article **"Labelling Bug-Fixing Commits with Local Open-Weight Language Models"**.
+It provides the datasets, scripts, prompts, and statistical analyses required to reproduce the experiments and to build new bug-fixing commit datasets using open-weight language models.

 The labelling pipeline ships as two small, self-contained programs that chain together: